fbpx

 Business registration in Kenya - Business Registration process In Kenya

-The process for business registration in Kenya is very simple and you only need to follow the steps below on the business registration system.
+The process of registering a business in Kenya is very simple and you only need to follow the steps below on the business registration system.

 Step 1.
 Enter Three Unique Business Names: The first step in the business name registration process in Kenya is to add at a least 3 unique business names in the order of priority and the first available name will be assigned to you if at all the name is not among the list of registered businesses in Kenya.